When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Should You Stop Breastfeeding?

-1. Drying Milk Supply
+1. Milk Supply Dries Up

 Any stimulation to your breasts — sometimes even as simple as water running over them in the shower — can potentially prolong the process of milk drying up.